Skip to main content

 In 2009, Costa helped enact the Food Safety Enhancement Act to provide key changes to our nation's food safety network to continue to provide the world's safest food.
 During the Obama Administration, he brought President Obama, and federal and state officials to the San Joaquin Valley to see the impact firsthand of the drought on farming and rural communities, which authorized a $183 million aid package to support farmers and conserve water resources.

-Representing the nation’s leading dairy state, Costa has been a champion for California’s dairy industry.
 Through the Farm Bill, he has secured critical assistance for dairy producers, expanded access to dairy products, and established access to new markets, with the launch of the Dairy Business Innovation Initiative at Fresno State.
+In Congress, he is working to improve opportunities for California’s dairy producers through the COWS Act, which would establish a new manure management conservation program, and the Dairy Nutrition Incentives Nutrition Act to expand access to dairy products for SNAP recipients.

 In 2018, Costa worked in a bipartisan way to negotiate a beneficial deal for American agriculture in the United States-Mexico-Canada Agreement (USMCA).
 Serving on the 2018 Farm Bill Conference Committee, he successfully created new programs and secured funding to expand markets, deliver crop assistance, increase environmental stewardship, and feed America's most vulnerable populations.